-To view the following window, click Security > TACACS > TACACS Server Settings, as shown below:
+To view the following window, click Security > TACACS+ > TACACS+ Server Settings, as shown below:

-Figure 9-35 TACACS Server Settings Window
+Figure 9-37 TACACS+ Server Settings Window

 Parameter Description IP Address Enter the TACACS+ server IPv4 address here.
+IPv6 Address Enter the TACACS+ server IPv6 address here.
 Port Enter the port number used here.
 This value must be between 1 and 65535.
 By default, this value is 49.
 Timeout Enter the timeout value here.
 This value must be between 1 and 255 seconds.
-By default, this value is 5 seconds.
-Key Type Select the key type that will be used here.
+By default, this value is 5 seconds. Кеу Туре Select the key type that will be used here.
 Options to choose from are Plain Text and Encrypted .
 Key Enter the key, used to communicate with the TACACS+ server, here.
-This key can be up to 254 characters long.

-TACACS Group Server Settings
+TACACS+ Group Server Settings